w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing/Haunted.md

 # Season of the Haunted Waters
 Every few months, a new `/fish season` will be released, offering different rewards for users to earn and unlock by fishing.
 Each creature you catch gives you XP that helps you level up in the `/fish season`, and high-quality fish, variants, and bosses give more XP than regular fish.

 There are two tiers of rewards users can complete.
 The free track of rewards is at the top of each image in `/fish season` and shows what all users can unlock.
-The bottom row of rewards are the premium rewards that users can unlock by upgrading to the Premium Season Pass or Premium Season Pass+.
+The bottom row of rewards are the premium rewards that users can unlock on top of the normal rewards by upgrading to the Premium Season Pass or Premium Season Pass+.

 Each fish season is only available for a limited time unless you upgrade to premium.
 Premium pass holders will continue to have access to the season pass forever, so they can continue working on it until they've unlocked every reward.